cyupa/website/src/pages/legal/terms/customer-terms/index.md

 ## Introduction

-The **“Customer”** is the organization that you represent in agreeing to the Contract (e.g. your employer).
-If your team is being set up by someone who is not formally affiliated with an organization, the Customer is the individual creating the team.
+**“Customer”** is the organization that you represent in agreeing to the Contract (e.g. your employer).
+If your team is being set up by someone who is not formally affiliated with an organization, Customer is the individual creating the team.

-These Customer Terms form a binding **“Contract”** between the Customer and us.
-If any terms in the [Customer-Specific Supplement](/legal/supplement) apply to the Customer, those terms also form part of the Contract.
+These Customer Terms form a binding **“Contract”** between Customer and us.
+If any terms in the [Customer-Specific Supplement](/legal/supplement) apply to Customer, those terms also form part of the Contract.

-## You represent the Customer
+## You represent Customer

-If you personally create a team (a digital space where a group of users may access the Services), purchase team subscription(s), or use or allow use of that team after being notified of a change to these Customer Terms, you acknowledge your understanding of the Contract and agree to the Contract on behalf of the Customer.
+If you personally create a team (a digital space where a group of users may access the Services), purchase team subscription(s), or use or allow use of that team after being notified of a change to these Customer Terms, you acknowledge your understanding of the Contract and agree to the Contract on behalf of Customer.

 ## Customers give access to Authorized Users

-Individuals authorized by the Customer to access the Services (an **“Authorized User”**) may submit content to the Services, such as textual data or files (**“Customer Data”**).
-The Customer will:
+Individuals authorized by Customer to access the Services (an **“Authorized User”**) may submit content to the Services, such as textual data or files (**“Customer Data”**).
+Customer will:

 **(a)** inform Authorized Users of all Customer policies and practices that are relevant to their use of the Services; and